Neuronal Attention Circuit (NAC) for Representation Learning: Evaluation

 \subsection{Industry 4.0}

-Industry 4.0 has transformed manufacturing, making prognostic health management (PHM) systems essential.
+Industry 4.0 has revolutionized manufacturing, rendering prognostic health management (PHM) systems indispensable.
 A key PHM task is estimating the remaining useful life (RUL) of components, particularly rolling element bearings (REB), which account for 40–50\% of machine failures \cite{ding2021remaining,zhuang2021temporal}.
-The objective is to learn degradation features from one operating condition of a dataset and generalize to unseen conditions within the same dataset.
-Furthermore, the model should provide accurate RUL estimation on entirely different datasets, while maintaining a compact architecture suitable for resource-constrained devices, thereby supporting localized safety. \\ We utilized three benchmark datasets: (i) PRONOSTIA \cite{nectoux2012pronostia}, (ii) XJTU-SY \cite{wang2018xjtu}, and (iii) HUST \cite{thuan2023hust}.
+The objective is to learn degradation features from one operating condition of a dataset and generalize them to unseen conditions within the same dataset.
+Furthermore, the model should provide accurate RUL estimation on entirely different datasets while maintaining a compact architecture suitable for resource-constrained devices, thereby supporting localized safety. \\ We utilized three benchmark datasets: (i) PRONOSTIA \cite{nectoux2012pronostia}, (ii) XJTU-SY \cite{wang2018xjtu}, and (iii) HUST \cite{thuan2023hust}.
 Training is performed on PRONOSTIA, while XJTU-SY and HUST are used to assess cross-validation.
 We used the Score metric \cite{nectoux2012pronostia} to assess the performance.
 We evaluate generalization using \textit{Bearing 1} from the first operating condition of each dataset.
 Figure \ref{fig:rul} visualizes the expected degradation alongside the outputs of NAC.
-On the PRONOSTIA dataset, ContiFormer performed the best with the lowest score of 27.82.
-NAC-Exact/05s/8k and NAC-PW achieved nearly identical scores, obtaining 37.75 and 37.50 on average, respectively.
-On the XJTU-SY dataset, NAC-Exact/05s/8k has the lowest score of 19.87.
-NAC-FC ranked second with a score of 24.89, followed by NAC-PW in third place with an average score of 28.01.
-A similar trend was observed on the HUST dataset, where NAC-Exact/05s/8k achieved first place with a score of 27.82, NAC-PW ranked second with 30.14, and NAC-FC ranked third with 35.35.
-These results demonstrated the strong cross-validation capability of NAC.
+For the PRONOSTIA dataset, NAC-Exact/05s/8k performed the best, with the lowest score of 37.75.
+NAC-PW and Contiformer achieved nearly identical scores, with average values of 37.75 and 37.82, respectively.
+For the XJTU-SY dataset, NAC-Exact/05s/8k has the lowest score of 22.87.
+CTA ranked second with 25.86, followed by NAC-$\phi_{\text{linear}}$ with 29.53.
+A similar trend was observed on the HUST dataset, where NAC-Exact/05s/8k achieved first place with a score of 27.82, NAC-PW ranked second with 30.14, and NAC-$\phi_{\text{linear}}$ ranked third with 35.89.
+These results demonstrated the strong cross-validation adaptability of NAC.